makrai/notes/coenen1906-visu-bert.md

 * corpus of parsed sentences from the Penn Treebank [14]
   * filtered [to] the 30 dependency relations with more than 5,000 examples in
-  * ran each sentence through BERTbase, and obtained the model-wide attention vector (see Figure 1) between every pair of tokens in the sentence,
+  * ran each sentence through BERT-base, and obtained the model-wide attention vector (see Figure 1) between every pair of tokens in the sentence,
-* two L2 regularized linear classifiers via stochastic gradient descent, using
+* two L2 regularized linear classifiers via stochastic gradient descent
   1. linear binary classifier to predict ... the existence of a dependency rel
     * trained with a balanced class split, and 30% train/test split.
 The second
-  2. multiclass classifier to predict which type of dependency relation exists
+  2. multiclass classifier to predict [the type of the] dependency relation
     * trained with distributions outlined in table 2

 ###   3.1.2 Results

 * binary probe achieved an accuracy of 85.8%, and the
-* multiclass probe achieved an accuracy of 71.9%.
-Our real aim, again, is not
+* multiclass probe achieved an accuracy of 71.9%
-* success [suggests that syntactic information is] encoded in the attention vs
+* success [suggests that syntactic information is] encoded in the attention vcs

 ##  3.2 Geometry of parse tree embeddings 3